sitizaharahedi/Sales-Performance-Bicycle-Shop/README.md

 ## 🧠 Data Storytelling

 Between 2021 and 2022, the bicycle shop showed strong business results with total sales reaching $118.7 million and a healthy profit margin of 14.23%.
-The top-selling product, PROD_ID_002, contributed significantly with over $33 million in revenue, making it a key driver of overall sales success.
+The top selling product, PROD_ID_002, contributed significantly with over $33 million in revenue, making it a key driver of overall sales success.

 Sales were concentrated mainly in the USA and India, which emerged as the largest markets by sales volume and revenue.
 The Government and Small Business customer segments accounted for 80% of total sales, highlighting their importance to the business.
 Monthly profit trends revealed clear seasonal peaks, especially in June 2022, suggesting opportunities to optimize inventory and marketing efforts during high-demand periods.
-These insights enable better focus on top products, key markets, and customer groups to drive future growth.
+These insights enable better focus on top products, key markets and customer groups to drive future growth.

 ---